audstanley/david/Readme.md

 dir: "/home/myuser/webdav"  # the provided base dir
 prefix: "/webdav"           # the url-prefix of the original url
 users:
   user:                     # with password 'foo' and jailed access to '/home/myuser/webdav/user'
     password: "$2a$10$yITzSSNJZAdDZs8iVBQzkuZCzZ49PyjTiPIrmBUKUpB0pwX7eySvW"
     subdir: "/user"
-    permissions: "cru" # This user won't be able to delete from the server.
+    permissions: "r"        # read only
   admin:                    # with password 'foo' and access to '/home/myuser/webdav'
     password: "$2a$10$DaWhagZaxWnWAOXY0a55.eaYccgtMOL3lGlqI3spqIBGyM0MD.EN6"
     permissions: "crud"
 ```